celestiaorg/docs/community/modular-meetup-guide.md

      Developer Relations Team on X (formerly Twitter).
 Don't hesitate to reach out to them for assistance.
 3. Share on social media
-   - Promote your event on Twitter and any other popular social media platforms in your area.
+   - Promote your event on X (Twitter) and any other popular social media platforms in your area.
 Tag speakers, sponsors, and use relevant hashtags to increase visibility.
 4. Leverage local community groups